aditideokar93/scraping_tweets_from_twitter/README.md

 # scraping_tweets_from_twitter
-Web scraping is performed using Tweepy Python Library to extract tweets which includes multiple hashtags and from various different user accounts
+Web scraping is performed using Tweepy Python Library to extract tweets which include multiple hashtags and from various different user accounts